Share

 Your tax implications regarding your shares are not all black and white – the ATO taxes gains from shares differently, depending on whether you are a buy-and-hold investor or whether you are a share trader.

 Firstly, you have to work out which one you are based on the ATO's definition.
-Which one you personally consider yourself to be does not matter in the eyes of the taxation office (e.g. you consider yourself to be a share investor but the ATO’s definition makes you fall in the category of a share trader).
+Which one you personally consider yourself to be does not matter in the eyes of the taxation office (e.g. you consider yourself to be a share investor, but the ATO’s definition makes you fall into the category of a share trader).

 Determine if you are a share trader or share investor